ayushdebugz/javascript-edu-kit/README.md

 3. Run the .html file in a browser to see it in action

 ## 👨‍💻 Contributing

 You're welcome to contribute more projects or improve existing ones!

-⏺️ Fork the repository
+⏺️ Fork the repository <br>
-⏺️ Create a new branch (git checkout -b feature-name) ⏺️ Commit your changes
+⏺️ Create a new branch (git checkout -b feature-name) <br>
+⏺️ Commit your changes <br>
 ⏺️ Push and open a pull request

 ## 📃 License